dzaporozhets/microprojectapp/README.md

 * `APP_DOMAIN` - set domain name to use for links and other resources.
 For example `APP_DOMAIN=myapp.heroku.com`
 * `APP_ALLOWED_EMAIL_DOMAIN` - restrict users to certain domain.
 For example `APP_ALLOWED_EMAIL_DOMAIN=company.com`
 * `APP_EMAIL_CONFIRMATION` - require email confirmation for users after sign up.
+* `APP_DISABLE_SIGNUP` - disables sign-up.
+Use this if you don't want to allow any new users.

 AWS S3: